asood-life/avishkaar/README.md

 <b>DELETE STUDENTS</b>:  If one of your students has recently left or transferred to another institution, it is crucial to promptly remove their relevant records from the database to prevent any confusion.
 The Search functionality mentioned above is also available for this purpose.
 Simply search for the concerned student, click on their entry in the table where the results are displayed, and then use the <code>Delete</code> button to remove them from the database.<br><br>
 <img src="screenshots/delete-students.png"><br><br>

-<b>CHANGE PASSWORD</b>:  If you have accidentally revealed your password to someone (well I have done at start :D), don't panic.
+<b>CHANGE PASSWORD</b>:  If you have accidentally revealed your password to someone (well I have done at start :D) don't panic.
 You can change your password anytime you desire.
 However, before making the change, user must confirm their old password to ensure authentic access.<br><br>
 The login password is retrieved from the <code>credentials.json</code> file.
 If the validation is successful during the password change process, the new password is written to the JSON, overwriting the previous value.
 <br><br>
 <img src="screenshots/change-password.png"><br><br>